Faculty

 Professor Philip Engel

-Professor Philip Engel will teach a seminar for advanced and returning students.
+Professor Philip Engel taught a seminar for advanced and returning students at PROMYS India 2023.

 Professor Engel is on the faculty at the University of Georgia.
 He earned his PhD in Mathematics from Columbia University where his advisor was Robert Friedman.
 He was then at Harvard University as an NSF Postdoctoral Research Fellow.
 His research interests are degenerations of K3 surfaces and anticanonical pairs, partly motivated by mirror symmetry, and tilings of Riemann surfaces and Hurwitz theory.